peteroupc/peteroupc.github.io/graphics.md

 [^4]: Perspective correction accounts for distance from the viewer: closer objects appear larger.
 The lack of perspective correction (as in what is called _affine texture mapping_), together with the rounding of vertex coordinates to integers and the lack of smoothing (antialiasing) of edges, contributed to the characteristic distortion and instability of 3-D graphics in many PlayStation (One) games.

-[^5]: A possible alternative to these 2-D limits is to require the use of a frame buffer (array of color samples, called pixels, in computer memory) with no more than 8 bits per pixel (no more than 256 simultaneous colors) and to require that all graphics be _rendered in software_ (see section "Graphics Engines and APIs"), but I don't know of a way to describe further restrictions useful for game programming in the mid- to late 1990s style.<br>The tile-based limits specified here also suit games that support only text display, and thus have graphics that resemble the text modes (as opposed to graphics modes) found in PCs and computer terminals.
+[^5]: A possible alternative to these 2-D limits is to require the use of a frame buffer (array of color samples, called pixels, in computer memory) with no more than 8 bits per pixel (no more than 256 simultaneous colors) and to require that all graphics be _rendered in software_ (see section "Optional Limits"), but I don't know of a way to describe further restrictions useful for game programming in the mid- to late 1990s style.<br>The tile-based limits specified here also suit games that support only text display, and thus have graphics that resemble the text modes (as opposed to graphics modes) found in PCs and computer terminals.

 [^6]: Tile- and sprite-based graphics were in place largely because they saved memory; they were popularized by the arcade game _Galaxian_.
 Indeed, this system, present in the Nintendo DS and many earlier game consoles, was abandoned in the Nintendo 3DS in favor of a frame buffer.